 Similar to motorcycles, ATVs do not offer much protection to the rider from external risks and factors, leaving passengers vulnerable to accidents and injury.
 Furthermore, ATV passengers can be suddenly and violently thrown to the ground or even underneath an ATV, causing severe damage to the individual if they survive.
 While ATVs are not as massive as traditional cars and vehicles, they are cumbersome, weighing several hundred pounds.
 This weight gives them the potential to cause severe damage to passengers.
 In the event of an injury or death related to an ATV accident, it is crucial to enlist the help of experienced ATV collision attorneys in Arizona to ensure you collect compensation.
 Our lawyers at Torgenson Law are here to protect your rights.

-There is a range of injuries which can be the direct result of an ATV accident.
+There is a range of injuries that can be the direct result of an ATV accident.
 The injuries an individual may suffer after an ATV accident can range from minor to catastrophic, and the long-term consequences and costs of each type of injury vary widely.

-- Bone fractures – These injuries can be varied in their level of severity, from mild hairline fractures that may cause moderate pain to more extreme compound fractures that can cause victims to experience shock, leaving long-term damage.
+These injuries can be varied in their level of severity, from mild hairline fractures that may cause moderate pain to more extreme compound fractures that can cause victims to experience shock, leaving long-term damage.

-- Spinal cord injuries – This is another common kind of injury and a very likely possibility during an ATV accident.
+This is another common kind of injury and a very likely possibility during an ATV accident.
 ATVs do not offer riders the same security as more conventional vehicles, and when passengers are thrown from an ATV, they can quickly experience a spinal cord injury due to the accident.
 The spinal cord is essential to the overall function of the human body as it transmits signals from your brain to the rest of the body and is mainly responsible for the range of physical motion that you are naturally capable of.
 Even slight injuries to the spinal cord can result in permanent damage.
 However, unlike other parts of the body, the spinal cord is not able to repair itself, leading to long-lasting and life-changing injuries.

-- Traumatic brain injuries – TBIs are another common possibility after ATV accidents.
+TBIs are another common possibility after ATV accidents.
 Wearing helmets while driving can help ATV passengers dramatically reduce their risks of head and brain injuries in the event of a collision.
 However, the use of helmets when riding is not always legally required, and some passengers choose to ride without their use.
 Additionally, even with a helmet, you may suffer brain injuries due to the sheer force of the collision.
 The severity of traumatic brain injury falls into a defined range, which can extend from a mild concussion to a life-threatening hemorrhage.
 There is even a possibility of brain death as the result of an accident.
 Passengers who are thrown from ATVs could also potentially suffer brain injuries due to the penetration of the helmet by debris, such as rocks, trees, or even the vehicle that was involved in the collision.
 These types of open and severe brain wounds require immediate medical attention.